Tickets for 2022: Sold out

 Celebrated in Pattaya, Thailand, Wonderfruit is called a celebration of art, music, food and ideas.
 It is literally the Coachella mix with Burning Man, South East Asia version.
 It lasts a few days and you can stay on-site.

 Where to stay during Wonderfruit Festival

-Wonderfruit made it easy to find accommodation within and outside the festival area on their website.
-The cheapest option being “bring your own tent” and putting it up in a designated area; General Camping Access is around 20$US.
+Wonderfruit made it easy to find accommodation within and outside the festival area on its website.
+The cheapest option is “bring your own tent” and put it up in a designated area; General Camping Access is around 20$US.
 They also provide a glamping experience from fan/AC tents (30-40K THB ~ 1000$US+, they somehow sold out so quickly) to Boutique RVs (70K THB ~ 2300$US+).
 Most of these accommodations sleep four people so you can share with friends and split the price, which makes it not bad at all for 4 nights.
 Staying on-site is the best option if you’re looking to fully immerse yourself in the Wonderfruit experience and you’ll be avoiding the hassle of getting transport to and from Pattaya a couple of times each day.

 Pro-Tip: Note that you will need to purchase festival tickets separately as the camping and RV passes (unless it is specified otherwise) do not include the entry into the festival.